 Policy developments will shape the HPF in future.
 At a national level, these include the National Agreement on Closing the Gap and a refresh of the National Aboriginal and Torres Strait Islander Health Plan.
 The refreshed Health Plan will embed the cultural determinants and social determinants of health, with a vision that Aboriginal and Torres Strait Islander peoples enjoy long, healthy lives that are centred in culture, with access to services that are prevention-focused, responsive, culturally safe and free of racism and inequity.

-Data sources

-Data sources are indicated throughout this report using abbreviations.
+Data sources Data sources are indicated throughout this report using abbreviations.
 A full list of data sources and corresponding abbreviations is provided at the end of this report, along with a list of recent AIHW releases that provide more recent information from some of these data sources.

-Data limitations

-The under-identification of Aboriginal and Torres Strait Islander people is the main limitation in most of the administrative datasets used for health reporting, particularly in some states and territories.
+Data limitations The under-identification of Aboriginal and Torres Strait Islander people is the main limitation in most of the administrative datasets used for health reporting, particularly in some states and territories.
 Changes in identification over time might also affect time series analyses.
-Data analysis using these sources is limited to jurisdictions considered to have Indigenous identification information of adequate quality for national reporting:

-- Mortality data-current and long-term data (1998 onwards) are reported for New South Wales, Queensland, Western Australia, South Australia and the Northern Territory. - Hospitals data-current results are reported for all jurisdictions.
+Data analysis using these sources is limited to jurisdictions considered to have Indigenous identification information of adequate quality for national reporting: - Mortality data-current and long-term data (1998 onwards) are reported for New South Wales, Queensland, Western Australia, South Australia and the Northern Territory. - Hospitals data-current results are reported for all jurisdictions.
 For annual time series from 2004-05, data from New South Wales, Victoria, Queensland, Western Australia, South Australia, and the Northern Territory are used.

-Technical note

-In general, differences and changes over time highlighted in this report are statistically significant-this means that statistical tests indicate a high level of confidence that these results reflect real differences or changes.
+Technical note In general, differences and changes over time highlighted in this report are statistically significant-this means that statistical tests indicate a high level of confidence that these results reflect real differences or changes.

-Note that 'non-remote' includes Major cities, Inner regional areas and Outer regional areas and 'remote' includes Remote areas and Very remote areas, as described in the Australian Statistical Geography Standard (ASGS) (ABS 2016).

 Health status and outcomes

-4 in 10 Indigenous Australians in Tasmania rate their health as very good or excellent

-Information about how people rate their own health is widely used in health research.
+4 in 10 Indigenous Australians in the Australian Capital Territory rate their health as very good or excellent Information about how people rate their own health is widely used in health research.
 While this type of information generally tells a similar story to other measures of health-for example, reported long-term health conditions-people may rate their health as good to excellent even if they have significant health problems.
 How people rate their own health partly depends on their awareness of and expectations about their health and comparisons with others around them.
 The concept of health is broader than physical health or illness and includes mental, social and spiritual dimensions.
 Culturally distinct views of health and wellbeing held by Aboriginal and Torres Strait Islander people may influence how individuals assess their own health.

-In 2018-19, 40% of Aboriginal and Torres Strait Islander people aged 15 and over in Tasmania rated their health as very good or excellent, similar to the rate for 2012-13.
+In 2018-19, 40% of Aboriginal and Torres Strait Islander people aged 15 and over in the Australian Capital Territory rated their health as very good or excellent, not significantly different from the result in 2012-13 (44%).
 Proportion of Indigenous Australians rating their own health as very good or excellent